J-Ramalho/industRial/docs/9_twolevelDOEs.md

 F-statistic: 24.8 on 3 and 8 DF,  p-value: 0.000209
 ```

-In this case we did not define any contrasts.
-Looking into the lm We can see we've obtained exactly the same outputs.

 ```r
 predict(pet_num_lm, newdata = list(cA = 1, cB = 1))
 ```